veeso/termscp/README.md

 ---

-## Buy me a coffee ☕
+## Support me ☕

-If you like termscp and you'd love to see the project to grow, please consider a little donation 🥳
+If you like termscp and you'd love to see the project to grow and to improve, please consider a little donation to support me on **Buy me a coffee** 🥳

 [![Buy-me-a-coffee](https://img.buymeacoffee.com/button-api/?text=Buy%20me%20a%20coffee&emoji=&slug=veeso&button_colour=404040&font_colour=ffffff&font_family=Comic&outline_colour=ffffff&coffee_colour=FFDD00)](https://www.buymeacoffee.com/veeso)